codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

   - You can NOT use a persistent connection.
   - You can NOT use a connection with the *cacheOn* setting enabled.

-In order to use the 'database' session driver, you must also create this table that we already mentioned and then set it as your ``$sessionSavePath`` value.
+In order to use the 'DatabaseHandler' session driver, you must also create this table that we already mentioned and then set it as your ``$sessionSavePath`` value.
 For example, if you would like to use 'ci_sessions' as your table name, you would do this::

-	public $sessionDriver   = 'database';
+	public $sessionDriver   = 'CodeIgniter\Session\Handlers\DatabaseHandler';
 	public $sessionSavePath = 'ci_sessions';

 And then of course, create the database table ...